 - If a tenant agrees to carry out works to the property before the break date, be careful to ensure that the works are completed and vacant possession is given by the break date.

 - Remember that there may be general obligations that apply at the end of the term of the lease, which will need to be complied with before the break date.
 For example, the lease may require the tenant to remove signage, reinstate alterations and redecorate the property.
 You should also check supplemental documents, such as any licences granted for works to the property, in case these contain obligations that are relevant to the break.

 - Consider asking the landlord to accept the break notice on payment of an agreed amount as liquidated damages for any outstanding breaches of covenant.
 Liquidated damages are a fixed or determined sum agreed by the parties to a contract to be payable on breach by one of the parties.

 - Ensure that any waiver of a break clause condition by the landlord is not made “without prejudice” and that it is clear to which condition(s) the waiver applies.

 - Do not assume that the tenant is only obliged to pay an apportioned part of sums due under the lease, for the period up to the break date.
 The lease may require full payment.

 - If the tenant is obliged to pay any sums in advance, such as rent, service charge or insurance rent, check to see if the landlord is obliged to refund any part of those sums that can be attributed to the time after the lease ends.
 The tenant will not normally be entitled to a refund of rent paid in advance, unless there is an express provision in the lease to the contrary.

-For further information please contact Rob Cooke, a Partner in Lupton Fawcett’s Dispute Resolution department, specialising in Commercial Property Litigation.
+For further information please contact Claire Moss, a Senior Associate in Lupton Fawcett’s Dispute Resolution department, specialising in Commercial Property Litigation.
 For other issues relating to commercial property, call and speak to one of our Commercial Property Lawyers on 0330 404 6394.